TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

    :sep:`|`

    Use of deprecated APIs.
 Undesirable events that are not necessarily wrong.
-   Example: Use of deprecated APIs, poor use of an API, undesirable things that are not necessarily wrong.
+   Example: Use of a deprecated method.

 .. _label-error:
 .. rst-class:: dl-parameters